eddmash/powerorm/README.md

 # powerorm
-A light weight orm inspired by Django ORM for Codeigniter.
+A light weight easy to use CodeIgniter ORM.

 # Introduction
 I created this project because i required a lightweight easy to use orm that i could use in my Codeigniter projects